GRIT: Graph-Regularized Logit Refinement for Zero-shot Cell Type Annotation

 \subsection{Language-Cell Alignment and Zero-Shot Cell Type Annotation}

-To bridge the gap between scRNA-seq data and natural language descriptions of cells, \textsc{LangCell}~\cite{zhao2024langcell} proposes a pretraining framework that aligns cellular profiles with curated ontology-derived textual descriptions.
-LangCell builds upon \textsc{Geneformer} as its cell encoder and a BERT-style language model as text encoder, forming a CLIP-style architecture tailored for the biomedical domain.
-Through contrastive learning, LangCell learns a shared embedding space between single cells and their natural language descriptions.
-This design enables decent performance in both zero-shot and few-shot cell type classification without requiring task-specific fine-tuning, marking a significant step toward high-performance, automated cell type annotation.
-While LangCell demonstrates promising generalization in zero-shot settings, several limitations remain.
+Advances in multimodal representation learning aim to align heterogeneous data modalities within a shared semantic space, which is most prominently in the vision--language domain.
+A representative line of work demonstrates that contrastive or alignment-based pretraining can effectively bridge modality-specific representations with natural language supervision at scale.
+Concretely, general-purpose multimodal models such as \textsc{CLIP}~\cite{radford2021learning}, \textsc{BLIP}~\cite{li2022blip}, \textsc{LLaVA}~\cite{liu2023visual} and \textsc{Flamingo}~\cite{alayrac2022flamingo}, together with their domain-specific counterparts~\cite{wang2022medclip,stevens2024bioclip,li2023llava,moor2023med,jiang2025hulu}, demonstrate that aligning modality-specific encoders with large language models not only supports effective zero-shot transfer, but also enables instruction following and open-ended multimodal reasoning across diverse tasks.

+Inspired by the success of these frameworks, recent work has begun to explore the alignment between cellular measurements and natural language.
+A representative example is \textsc{LangCell}~\cite{zhao2024langcell}, which introduces a CLIP-style contrastive pretraining framework to align scRNA-seq profiles with curated, ontology-derived textual descriptions.
+In this framework, \textsc{Geneformer}~\cite{cui2024geneformer} is adopted as the cell encoder, while a BERT-based model is used for text encoding.
+While LangCell demonstrates promising generalization in zero-shot settings like zero-shot cell type annotations, several limitations remain.
 First, neither its cell encoder nor the multimodal model itself explicitly leverages graph-based structural information during pretraining.
-Second, its inference mechanism—like other CLIP-style retrieval paradigms \cite{liuchatgpt,liu2024vpl,radford2021learning}—can be sensitive to suboptimal prompt design and modality biases.
-We thus think of proposing a post-hoc refinement method that operates on the logits produced by CLIP-like models to improve prediction quality by respecting graph consistency.
+Second, its inference mechanism—like other CLIP-style retrieval paradigms \cite{radford2021learning,liu2024vpl,kpl2025liu}—can be sensitive to suboptimal prompt design and modality biases.
+We introduce a post-hoc logit refinement approach that exploits graph-structured consistency among cells to enhance prediction accuracy at inference time.